 There are a notable number of specially developed sensory integration programs for autism disorders that focus on therapy using various techniques types of swinging.
 Hanging upside down, rocking movement, and spinning– all these swinging activities stimulate the vestibular system, and a hanging chair can support them.

 Ideally, therapy will provide a mixture of these movements.
 A rocking back and forth motion will usually calm a child while dynamic rotational movement like spinning will stimulate them.
 This should be used carefully by the therapist who will through careful observation and make sure the action is not overstimulating.

-Setting up a hanging chair for autistic kids inside your home is simple and inexpensive.
-So why not to put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?
+Setting up a hanging chair for autistic kids inside your home is inexpensive and straightforward.
+So why not put one in the child’s room, playroom or living room for a retreat or a therapy corner for an autistic child?

 A hammock chair, hanging nest or an indoor swing are all relatively low-priced, easy to find and do not take up a lot of space.

 Children can sit completely relaxed in there and enjoy calming, back-and-forth motions or awakening, round-and-round motions!
-Note: if you’re pushing your child around in a rotational motion, make sure you periodically swap the direction or rotation.
+Note: if you’re pushing your child around in a rotational movement, make sure you periodically swap the direction of rotation.

 Autistic children enjoy sitting in the hanging nest chair more than in others, cause they are ‘cocooned’.
 Children on the autism spectrum often enjoy a feeling of overall pressure.
 Autistic children may enjoy experiences that may be claustrophobic for neurotypical children.
 So we suggest putting a blanket or a cushion if your child enjoys being squashed by pillows.

 The hanging cave “Joki ” is the cuddly retreat in drop form.
 The cosy hanging bag for playing, swaying, swinging and relaxing should not be missing in any childcare.